DJI Mavic 2 Pro Review

 In general, the Mavic 2 Pro footage we captured brought out more detail than any of the other models we tested.
 This was particularly true in very bright or dark areas.
 For example, most cameras turned shaded valleys into a somewhat muddled mess of green, while the Mavic 2 Pro was able to bring out the details of individual tree branches.
-On the flip side, brightly lit mountain slopes generally got somewhat washed out by most cameras, but the Mavic 2 Pro showed specific contours of snow and rock.
-The overall picture was also a bit sharper and contained more contrast than what we got from other models.
+Brightly lit mountain slopes generally got slightly washed out by most cameras, but this one produced specific contours of snow and rock.
+The overall picture was also a bit sharper and contained more contrast than what we got from most other models.

-In general the Mavic 2 Pro is a pleasure to fly.
+A flagship model in the DJI line, the Mavic 2 Pro offers field-leading flight performance and is a pleasure to fly.
 It is incredibly stable during takeoff and landing, stops on a dime, responds quickly, and accelerates like a cheetah.
-We think even first-time pilots will find the Mavic 2 Pro to be intuitive and easy to zoom around.
+We think even first-time pilots will find this drone to be intuitive and easy to zoom around.
 It sports a maximum flight time of 31 minutes.

 The Mavic 2 Pro has pretty much the same bevy of autonomous flight modes that previous models have had, including cable cam, orbit, and return to home.
 We found all of these modes to function quite well, just as well as previous iterations.
-The one place where the Mavic 2 Pro makes an improvement is in its automatic follow function, which can identify a subject and then have the drone autonomously follow it.
-We found that the Mavic 2 Pro was better at automatically keeping a moving subject in the frame than its predecessors.
-For a fast-moving subject, like someone on a bike, you'll probably still get better footage by using an actual pilot, but solo adventurers who want to film themselves will probably get better results from the Mavic 2 Pro than they did previously.
+The one place where this iteration improves performance is in its automatic follow function, which can identify a subject and then have the drone autonomously follow it.
+We found that this drone was better at automatically keeping a moving subject in the frame than its predecessors.
+For a fast-moving subject, like someone on a bike, you'll probably still get better footage by using an actual pilot, but solo adventurers who want to film themselves will likely get better results from the Mavic 2 Pro than they did previously.

 Ease of Use

-The controller of the Mavic 2 Pro follows the design of DJI's latest controllers, maintaining a slim profile while still offering long joysticks with textured tips.
+The controller maintains a slim profile while still offering long joysticks with textured tips.
 The slot below the controller easily clamps down on most phones and holds them securely, and the short phone connection wires keep tangles to a minimum.